-This book is aimed not only at readers working on classical Greece, republican and imperial Rome and late antiquity, but to anyone interested in ‘bottom-up’ history, and social and population history in general.
-Although the book is primarily intended for scholars, it will also appeal to graduate and undergraduate students of history, archaeology, and classical studies.
+This book is aimed not only at readers working on classical Greece, republican and imperial Rome and late antiquity but at anyone interested in ‘bottom-up’ history and social and population history in general.
+Although the book is primarily intended for scholars, it will also appeal to graduate and undergraduate students of history, archaeology and classical studies.

 List of figures

 List of contributors

 Foreword: What is This History to Be?, Brent D. Shaw